Rogengell/DLS-Compulsory-Logging-Api/README.md

 ## **Setup Logging API** :rocket:

 :rotating_light: Before running docker compose up please check if in the file **run-ef-database-update.sh** the **Line Sequence** is set to **LF** and not to **CRLF**. :rotating_light:

-After that you can run this command:
+After that you can run this command

 ```
 docker compose up